Fairy tale: Association with children

 Other famous people commented on the importance of fairy tales, especially for children.
-For example, Albert Einstein once showed how important he believed fairy tales were for children's intelligence in the quote "If you want your children to be intelligent, read them fairytales.
+For example, G. K. Chesterton argued that "Fairy tales, then, are not responsible for producing in children fear, or any of the shapes of fear; fairy tales do not give the child the idea of the evil or the ugly; that is in the child already, because it is in the world already.
+Fairy tales do not give the child his first idea of bogey.
+What fairy tales give the child is his first clear idea of the possible defeat of bogey.
+The baby has known the dragon intimately ever since he had an imagination.
+What the fairy tale provides for him is a St. George to kill the dragon."
+Albert Einstein once showed how important he believed fairy tales were for children's intelligence in the quote "If you want your children to be intelligent, read them fairytales.
 If you want them to be more intelligent, read them more fairytales."

 The adaptation of fairy tales for children continues.
 Walt Disney's influential Snow White and the Seven Dwarfs was largely (although certainly not solely) intended for the children's market.
 The anime Magical Princess Minky Momo draws on the fairy tale Momotarō.
 Jack Zipes has spent many years working to make the older traditional stories accessible to modern readers and their children.